Egale Canada Inc. v. Canada (Attorney General)

 The British Columbia Court of Appeal has become the first appellate court to find a right to same-sex marriage, concluding that denying same-sex couples the right to marry violates s.
 15 of the Canadian Charter of Rights and Freedoms.

-In May, 2003, the British Columbia Court of Appeal became the first provincial court of appeal in Canada to rule that denying gays and lesbians the right to marry violates their equality rights under s.
-15 of the Charter .
+In May, 2003, the British Columbia Court of Appeal became the first provincial court of appeal in Canada to rule that gays and lesbians have a right to marry.

-On October 2, 2001, the British Columbia Supreme Court had dismissed applications brought by several same-sex couples seeking the right to marry.
-The Court gave alternative reasons for its decision.
+On October 2, 2001, the British Columbia Supreme Court dismissed applications brought by several same-sex couples seeking the right to marry.
+The court gave alternative reasons for its decision.
 First, it reached the novel conclusion that the term “marriage” under s.
 91(26) of the Constitution Act, 1867 could only mean a monogamous opposite-sex relationship because that is what it must have meant to the framers of the Constitution in 1867.
-Neither the courts under the Charter nor the federal government exercising its legislative power under the Constitution could alter that definition, the Court concluded.
+Neither a court nor Parliament could alter that definition, the court concluded.
 It was frozen in time and the only way to change it was by a constitutional amendment.

-In overturning the lower court decision, the B.C.
-Court of Appeal largely agreed with the reasons of Justice LaForme, then of the Ontario Divisional Court, in that Court’s July 2002 decision on the same issue, who held on the constitutional issue:
+The B.C.
+Court of Appeal largely agreed with the reasons of Justice LaForme in the Ontario Divisional Court’s July 2002 decision on the same issue.
+Justice LaForme had rejected the same “frozen in time” argument: